NONYEpaul/alx-system_engineering-devops/0x00-shell_basics/README.md

-files beginning with an uppercase letter script that deletes all files in the current working directory script that creates the directories
+files beginning with an uppercase letter script that deletes all files in the current working directory script that creates the directories command that lists all the files separated by commas